 The focus of this school lies on natural and artificial snowpack field measurements combined with theoretical lessons in the classroom.
 Students are supervised by a team of lecturers, experts in various snow-related fields and from different countries worldwide.

 The course corresponds to 3 ETCS-Points.
-The winter school is listed in the coursebook of the doctoral school at EPFL Lausanne.
-To receive full credit, a report taking 40 hours of homework must be written, based on the measurements during the course.
+To receive full credit, a report taking 40 hours of work must be handed in and will be evaluated.

-Approx 350 Euro including accommodation, meals and social events
+450 CHF including accommodation, meals and social events.

 Due to the limited number of places, admission to the course is a two-step process.